- Reading Early Years Schools Federation

-Snowflake Autism Resource - 15 hour
+Snowflake Social Communication Resource - 15 hour

 Children who are already based at New Bridge Nursery School will not automatically be prioritised for a placement in the resource.
 Children from across Reading Borough Council will be considered equally for a placement based on needs.